Home phone and landline

 It’s possible to get broadband without a landline.
 A few providers, including Virgin Media, offer broadband-only deals using their own fibre network, so you don’t have to pay for line rental.

-Broadband without line rental often works out more expensive, so it’s a good idea to compare deals and see which option is more cost-effective.
+Broadband without phone line rental often works out more expensive, so it’s a good idea to compare deals and see which option is more cost-effective.
 If you don’t want to use your landline, simply unplug the phone.

-Satellite can be a good option for those in rural areas who don’t have access to standard ADSL broadband or cable.
+Another alternative is satellite broadband.
+This is available anywhere and you won’t need a landline.
+Satellite could be a good option for those in rural areas who don’t have access to standard ADSL broadband or cable.
 However, coverage and speeds are typically slower, and hardware and setup costs can be pricey.

 What other calling options are there?